greg-raven/Department-21/_posts/2009-09-03-how-a-man-can-make-a-woman-happy.md

 ---
-title: 'How a man can make a woman happy'
+title: "How a man can make a woman happy"
 author: 'Noam Sain'
 layout: post
 ---

-It’s not difficult to make a woman happy.
+It's not difficult to make a woman happy.
 A man only needs to be:

 1. a friend
 2. a companion